iptc/json-for-concepts-vocabularies/README.md

 # ikos-dev
-About development of the IPTC Knowledge Organisation System - IKOS
+About development around the IPTC Knowledge Organisation System - IKOS

 IPTC maintains many Controlled Vocabularies for
 - categorization of news